I just really noticed the date.

 She's not really a little girl anymore.

-The house is still upside down, things are still pulled out of rooms.
+The house is still upside down.

 I'm exhausted.